pingcap/docs/develop/dev-guide-delete-data.md

 > **Note:**
 >
 > Note that the `rating_at` field is of the `DATETIME` type in [Date and Time Types](/data-type-date-and-time.md).
 You can assume that it is stored as a literal quantity in TiDB, independent of the time zone.
-On the other hand, the `TIMESTAMP` type will store a timestamp and thus display a different time string in a different [time zone](/configure-time-zone.md).
+On the other hand, the `TIMESTAMP` type stores a timestamp and thus displays a different time string in a different [time zone](/configure-time-zone.md).
 >
 > Also, like MySQL, the `TIMESTAMP` data type is affected by the [year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem).
 It is recommended to use the `DATETIME` type if you store values larger than 2038.